byrne-saw/team_tbd_sdtm_spr_2024/SQL_TESTING.md

 ### Relationships:
 - Player# references PlayerID in Player table and Category# references CategID from Category table.
 ### Tests:
+Use case name:
+- Verify Game Setup and Player Assignments

+Description:
+- This test verifies that a new game setup correctly assigns players and categories based on player selections or random generation..

+Pre-Conditions:
+- The "Create Game" page is accessible.
+- Player names (1 to 4) are available for input.
+- Categories are either chosen by players or set to be randomly selected.

+Test Steps:
+1) Navigate to the "Create Game" page.
+2) Enter player names and select categories.
+3) Select the option for random or custom category selection.
+4) Submit to create a new game session.

+Expected Results:
+1) A new GameID is generated.
+2) PlayerIDs are correctly assigned to Player1, Player2, ... fields based on input.
+3) Categories are assigned to Category1, Category2, ... fields either based on player selection or randomly.
+4) If the "Random" option was selected, categories assigned should be unique and randomly chosen from the Category table.

+Actual Results:
+tbd

+Status:

+Notes:

+Post-Conditions:
+- A new game session is created and ready to start with players and categories assigned.

 ***
 ## Game_Log Table